microsoft/xdp-for-windows/docs/usage.md

 ## Configuration

 XDP is in a passive state upon installation.
-XDP can be configured via a set of usermode APIs exported from `msxdp.dll`.
+XDP can be configured via a set of usermode APIs exported from `xdpapi.dll`.

 ### XDP Queues